I Ching Oracle Result: Transformation from Hexagram 43 with Changing Lines 5, 6 to Hexagram 14

 (Xiàn lù guài guài, zhōng xíng wú jiù.)

 "Decisiveness is maintained with balance.
-Acting in alignment avoids fault."
+No error."

 Firm resolution is required, but must remain centered.